 What is HTTPS?

 HTTPS stands for “Hypertext Transfer Protocol Secure.”
-It’s a process which verifies the authenticity of a website and encrypts information as it travels between the website and the user.
+It’s a process that verifies the authenticity of a website and encrypts information as it travels between the website and the user.

 Regular old HTTP doesn’t encrypt any information exchanged between a website visitor and that site — payment info, contact forms, tracking cookies — it’s all in plain text.
 Like writing a letter on a postcard, anyone could see that message.